natalialewis/Assignment4---Natalia-Lewis/README.md

-- **Note:** This webapp was note created using git, it was simply uploaded to GitHub after it was produced.
+- **Note:** This webapp was not created using git, it was simply uploaded to GitHub after it was produced.

+- ### Instructions:
+    - Fill in the form with the recipe title, ingredients, and steps.
+    - Wehen satisified with the information provided, click "Save Recipe Card" to get a .PDF version of the recipe to download.